-The Child Tax Credit (CTC) and the Additional Child Tax Credit (ACTC)
+Child Tax Credit (CTC) & Additional Child Tax Credit (ACTC)

 Nearly every year, members of Congress attempt to end the refundable Child Tax Credit (CTC) for workers who pay their taxes using an Individual Tax Identification Number (ITIN) instead of a Social Security number (SSN).
 Such a cut would affect workers who are ineligible for an SSN and therefore pay taxes to the federal government using the only means legally permitted—the ITIN.

 The CTC, as well as the refundable portion (the Additional Child Tax Credit, or ACTC) were enacted to help struggling families financially care for their children.
 The CTC has proven successful in preventing millions of children from sinking further into poverty.